A group of central and commercial banks has successfully tested the integration of wholesale central bank digital currencies (CBDCs).

 Its latest report – known as Phase II – demonstrates that such integration is operationally possible.

-It further notes that, under Swiss law, the issuance of a wholesale CBDC using a DLT platform is also feasible.
+The report further notes that, under Swiss law, the issuance of a wholesale CBDC using a DLT platform is also feasible.

 Jos Dijsselhof, CEO of SIX, said that “SIX is proud to contribute to Project Helvetia by leveraging SDX, the world’s first regulated DLT-based financial market infrastructure.